libfuse/pyfuse3/rst/install.rst

 * Version 3.3.0 or newer of the libfuse_ library, including development headers (typically distributions provide them in a *libfuse3-devel* or *libfuse3-dev* package).
-* Python_ 3.3 or newer installed with development headers
+* Python_ 3.5 or newer installed with development headers
+* The Trio_ Python module, version 0.7 or newer.
 * The `setuptools`_ Python module, version 1.0 or newer.
 * the `pkg-config`_ tool
 * the `attr`_ library